top of page

 Tahlia-Rose Vanissum, Strategic Director, First Nations Advocates Against Family Violence (FNAAFV)

-Aletia Twist, Chief Executive Officer, Mura Koser
+Aletia Twist, Chief Executive Officer, Mura Kosker

 Jordyn Flagg, Manager, Community Strengthening, Wathaurong Aboriginal Corporation